 Building on these findings, future research should seek to better disentangle the relative contributions of climate, land-use, and policy-driven factors in shaping biodiversity trends.
 Linking species trends to trait data or habitat preferences could help identify mechanisms behind observed changes and inform conservation priorities.
 Incorporating abundance data where available would allow a more detailed understanding of community dynamics.
 Additionally, integrating remote sensing data or high-resolution land-use histories could provide spatial context to plot-level observations.
-Finally, stagnating or declining zones, particularly mid-elevation belts and urban landscapes, should be targeted for more detailed monitoring and restoration efforts, as they may currently fall through the cracks of existing conservation strategies.References
+Finally, stagnating or declining zones, particularly mid-elevation belts and urban landscapes, should be targeted for more detailed monitoring and restoration efforts, as they may currently fall through the cracks of existing conservation strategies.

+Acknowledgements

+I would like to express my heartfelt gratitude to my supervisors, Prof. Dr. Jürgen Dengler and MSc Stefan Widmer, for their invaluable support, guidance, and encouragement throughout the course of this Bachelor thesis.
+Their expertise, patience, flexibility, and constructive feedback have been incredibly important during this entire project.

+Thank you for generously sharing your time, insights, and enthusiasm for biodiversity.

+References

 BDM Coordination Office.
 (2014).
 Swiss Biodiversity Monitoring BDM.
 Description of Methods and Indicators.